PAYONE-GmbH/PCP-ServerSDK-python/README.md

 commerceCaseClient = CommerceCaseApiClient(communicatorConfiguration)
 ```

-All payloads and reponses are availabe as java classes within the `com.payone.commerce.platform.lib.models.*` package.
+All payloads and reponses are availabe as python classes within the `pcp_serversdk_python.models` package.
 The serialization and deserialization is handled by the SDK internally.
 For example, to create an empty commerce case you can pass a `CreateCommerceCaseRequest` instance:

 ```python
 createCommerceCaseRequest = CreateCommerceCaseRequest()